opensearch-project/documentation-website/_benchmark/user-guide/finetine-workloads.md

 While custom workloads can help make benchmarks more specific to your application's needs, they sometimes require additional work to make sure they closely resemble a production cluster.

-OpenSearch Benchmark’s `create-workload` feature can extract documents from all indexes or specific indexes selected by the user.
+You can finetune your custom workloads to more closely match your benchmarking needs by using the 'create-workload' feature. `create-workload` can extract documents from all indexes or specific indexes selected by the user.
 The `create-workload` feature understands that all workloads have unique characteristics which allows you to finetune workload runs to your specific needs.

 ## Characteristics to consider